-W. Humboldt, "On the Diversity of the Structure of Human Language and its Influence on the Intellectual Development of Mankind", p.44 requires a separate study, according to Heidegger.
+Such a profound insight was never followed up by the philosophical or linguistic tradition in the West, and in itself requires a separate study, according to Heidegger.
 Actually Humboldt is remembered as the Inspirer and Idealist none could actually follow.
 Nevertheless his inspirations did generate the whole direction of a new approach to thinking in these matters in the fields of linguistics and the philosophy of language.